 The Year 13 course is also split into two sections.
 The majority of the time is spent on the 'Europe of the Dictators' section of the course.
 Students will have the opportunity to study three of the most infamous dictators if the twentieth century in great depth; Adolf Hitler, Joseph Stalin and Benito Mussolini.
 The focus is on their domestic policies and how totalitarian their regimes were.
 This is a fascinating course which allows students to develop their thinking, writing and research skills to a very high level.
-Students also study The Cold War through investigating both the early events and understanding why historical interpretations have changed with regards to the causes of The Cold War.
+Students also study The Cold War through investigating both the early events and understanding why select evidence; Problem and writing skills; How to handle and analyse data;